jb410817/f2l_db/README.md

 - Solutions can not use 2' moves (ex.
 R2') - use R2 instead.
 They're equivalent, don't be fancy.
 - Solution moves must have spaces between moves.
 - Breaking these "rules" may result in the program closing with an error.
+- Use Roofpig by Lars Petrus to display solutions (https://jsfiddle.net/dc2xvsrm/63/)

 ## Database/Hosting Information
 - Database is currently not hosted.